An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Situated in an old historical building, stepping inside feels like you are stepping into a museum.
 With colorful ceilings, old wooden furniture, and stained glass windows, the atmosphere is warm and cheerful.

-Not only is the food delicious, traditional, and reasonably priced, the waiters are polite and ensure you have a good experience.
+The food delicious, traditional, and reasonably priced, and the waiters are polite and ensure you have a good experience.
 If you ask any local Romanians for a restaurant recommendation, it is likely they will suggest Caru’ cu bere.

 Inside the historical buildings of Old Town Bucharest is one of the most beautiful bookstores in the world, the Cărturești Carusel.
 Visiting bookstores is one of our favorite things to do when traveling because it just tells us so much about the country, and Cărturești Carusel is no exception.